-Weakly regularising priors were employed for prior sample dataset.
+Weakly regularising priors were employed for previous observational sample dataset.
 These were the default priors in the ordbetareg package for all intercept terms which are scaled to the expected response value when all predictors are at their means and use a student t distribution with degrees of freedom $\nu = 3$, and variance terms similarly scaled with $\mu = 0$.
-We left the flat prior on the fixed effect for condition given we were primarily interested in letting the prior dataset speak for itself in generating a posterior distribution to use as prior in the experimental data model.
-As noted, the prior sample model only included the random effects for location.
+We left the flat prior on the fixed effect for condition given we were primarily interested in letting the previous observational dataset speak for itself in generating a posterior distribution to use as prior in the experimental data model.
+As noted, the previous observational sample model only included the random effects for location.
 The priors were as follows: